Skip to content

 147. Commitment to provide business/work opportunities for local communities?

-The company provide business and work opportunities for local communities and gives preference to neighbours when advertising jobs and commitment to the valuation of local labour.
+The company provides business and work opportunities for local communities and gives preference to neighbours when advertising jobs and commitment to the valuation of local labour.

 • Y